 - Integrating the arts into Jewish education engages and reaches multiple learners through diverse modalities, allowing for a deeper connection to curriculum.

 - Integrating the arts into Jewish education allows for learners to express their feelings and ideas about Judaism in new ways.

 We will conclude the school year with a celebration of the creative arts in Jewish education.
 With these enduring understandings in mind, teachers at Congregation Beth Tikvah are asked to develop and integrate creative arts experiences in their classrooms that:

-- Represent various different forms of creative arts, including but not limited to: fine art (painting, drawing, ceramics), dance, music, photography & videography, drama, etc.
+- Represent various different forms of creative arts, including but not limited to fine art (painting, drawing, ceramics), dance, music, photography & videography, drama, and more.